tecnocriollo/gotaduck/README.md

 # Gotaduck

 A Go package that provides integration between DuckDB and Gota DataFrames.

+WARNING:
+This version it's not prepared to used in production environments.
+I hope in the future wil be.

 ## Features